Bryony Pearce’s Windrunner’s Daughter was amazing.

 Unfortunately, for me, the ending fell flat.
 Not only did it feel rushed, but it felt out of character.
 The father figure we do not meet until the end was developed in absence and truly did make a wonderfully grand entrance into the plot, the father-daughter moment that followed felt forced.
 The character of Raw–whom I found myself adoring more and more as I progressed–fell apart in the final pages.
 Admittedly, I should have seen this coming as there were various instances earlier on that alluded to inconsistencies in his personality and it all came down to an extremely misplaced confidence that simply didn’t make sense for him to have.

 All in all, I loved this book.
 But it needs a rewritten ending with some minor changes to character interactions that felt incredibly out of character.
-I wouldn’t necessarily call for a different ending, but rather one that was less rushed and changed the dialogue; (**Potential Spoiler**) Raw should have been the one who felt self-conscious and doubtful, not Wren.
+I wouldn’t necessarily call for a different ending, but rather one that was less rushed and changed the dialogue in ensuring that the characters’ feelings match the personalities that were shown throughout the rest of the novel.
+Consistency is pretty key.

-I was provided this book as an ARC in exchange for an honest review.
+I was provided with a free copy of this book via NetGalley in exchange for an honest review.